Merchant growthMerchant growthPlaybookDashboard

 Apr 16, 20264 min read

-Treat reconciliation as part of the product
+Treat reconciliation as part of the payment experience

-Organize payments by the fields finance actually needs
+Organize payments by the fields merchants need

 • Group payments by quoted currency, token, and chain.